 The internal oscillator's output has been calibrated at the factory but can be adjusted in the user's application.
 This is done by writing to the OSCTUNE register (Register 2-1).
+The tuning sensitivity is constant throughout the tuning range.
 When the OSCTUNE register is modified, the INTOSC frequency will begin shifting to the new frequency.
 The INTRC clock will reach the new frequency within 8 clock cycles (approximately $8 32 \ \mu s = 256 \ \mu s$ ).
 The INTOSC clock will stabilize within 1 ms. Code execution continues during this shift.
 There is no indication that the shift has occurred.